neondatabase/website/content/docs/import/import-sample-data.md

 ## Sample data

 Sample datasets are listed in order of the smallest to largest installed size.
 Please be aware that the Neon Free Tier has a storage limit of 3 GBs per branch.
-Datasets larger than 3 GBs cannot be used on the Free Tier.
+Datasets larger than 3 GBs cannot be loaded on the Free Tier.

 | Name                                                | Tables | Records | Source file size      | Installed size |
 |-----------------------------------------------------|--------|------   |-----------------------|----------------|